artinblack/n8n-workflows/README.md

 # n8n-workflows
-This repo contains all the bootstrapped n8n workflow's for those who can't pay for the API keys
+This repo contains all the bootstrapped n8n workflow's for those who want to experiment without paying for the API keys ..